aweakdog/ContinualCountdown/experiments/continual/README.md

    tail -f logs/ContinualCountdown1.5B_SingleRun.log
    ```

-   The training will automatically process all operator groups in sequence:
+   The training will automatically process operator groups in sequence:
-   1. Addition only
-   2. Addition + Subtraction
-   3. Addition + Subtraction + Multiplication
-   4. All operations (including Division)
+   1. plus_minus_mul: Training with +, -, * operators
+   2. plus_minus_div: Training with +, -, / operators
+   3. plus_mul_div: Training with +, *, / operators
+   4. minus_mul_div: Training with -, *, / operators

+   For each group:
+   - Training runs for 15 epochs
+   - Validation tests current and all previous groups
+   - Metrics are logged with group-specific prefixes

    Training progress can be monitored through WandB UI or the console logs.